Jane Henriot

-Jane Henriot (born Jeanne Angèle Grossin; 28 April 1878 – 8 March 1900) was an actress at the Comédie-Française and a model for the French artist Pierre-Auguste Renoir posing in Fillette au chapeau bleu (English: Little girl in blue hat) in 1881 when she was a child.
-She died having suffocated and asphyxiated in an explosion and fire at the Comédie-Française having tried to save her little dog.
+Jane Henriot, born Jeanne Angèle Grossin (/ɒ̃ˈriːoʊ/ ahn-REE-oh, /fr/; 28 April 1878 – 8 March 1900) was an Actor at the Comédie-Française and a model for the French artist Pierre-Auguste Renoir posing in Fillette au chapeau bleu (English: Little girl in blue hat) in 1881 when she was a child.
+She died having suffocated and asphyxiated in an explosion and fire at the Comédie-Française.

 Early life

 Henriot was born in 21 Rue de la Tour-d'Auvergne, 9th arrondissement of Paris, Île-de-France, France.
 Her mother Marie Henriette Alphonsine Grossin was also an actress and model for Renoir.
 Henriot used the same surname as a stage name as her mother, who was known as Henriette Henriot.

 She studied at the Conservatoire d’art dramatique de Paris. where she became the mistress of actor and director Charles le Bargy, who was her professor at the time.
 He eventually left her to marry Madame Simone, who was no happier with her than he had been with Henriot.